mcdemarco/dotgraph/README.md

 The image format is SVG.

+## Online vs. Offline

+The offline versions package the entire Graphviz renderer in the head of the DotGraph output file, making it large but freestanding.
+The online versions fetch the Graphviz renderer from my website, so an internet connection is required when using them but the file may be also be cached (making your output file load faster if you run DotGraph frequently).
+In some cases you can only run offline.

 ## Troubleshooting

 DotGraph may fail to draw the graph in some versions of Twine 2 due to issues with Chrome;
 in that case it will still give you the text of the dot source file, as well as some links to sites online that can render it for you.

 DotGraph may fail to save the SVG in Safari; if it fails, try a different browser.

+For more troubleshooting, help, and examples, see [the DotGraph website](mcdemarco.net/tools/scree/dotgraph/).

 ## SnowStick